-Karen Bronson is currently the director of professional development for the School Administrators Association of New York State (SAANYS).
+Karen Bronson is currently the director of professional learning for the School Administrators Association of New York State (SAANYS).
 In that role, she develops and often delivers professional learning in many forms to over 7,000 school leader members around the state.
 A former assistant to the superintendent, principal and secondary teacher of English, Karen has a commitment to teachers, leaders, and students and sees strong innovative partnerships in professional learning as the way forward.
-Karen is a frequent presenter around the state on diverse topics for educators and has presented at Oxford University’s Education Research Symposium on the topic of effective feedback in the observation process.
+Karen is a frequent presenter around the state on diverse topics for educators and has presented at Oxford University’s Education Research Symposium on the topic of effective feedback in the observation process

 Dr. Dawkins has been an educator for 40 years, 25 as an administrator.
 He retired from the Rensselaer City School District in 2010 after serving as middle and high school principal for 21 years.
 Prior to that, he served the Cohoes City School District as an assistant middle school principal and social studies teacher.